cloudify-cosmo/docs.getcloudify.org/content/cli/executions.md

 ### get

+#### Usage
-Usage: `cfy executions get [OPTIONS] EXECUTION_ID`
+`cfy executions get [OPTIONS] EXECUTION_ID`

-Retrieve information for a specific execution
+Retrieve information for a specific execution.

-`EXECUTION_ID` is the execution to get information on.
+`EXECUTION_ID` is the execution about which to retrieve information.

+#### Optional flags

+* `-t, --tenant-name TEXT`      The name of the tenant on which the execution occurred.
+If unspecified, the current tenant is used.

 &nbsp;
 #### Example